 Businesses are open with updated safety and sanitation practices to keep you safe.
 We've been overwhelmed with the support for our small businesses - thank you for shopping and dining local.
 Although we are ready to welcome you back, we are moving ahead thoughtfully, doing our part to ensure we are taking all necessary precautions to protect all of us from the spread of COVID-19 in our community.
 You can feel confident visiting us knowing that our businesses are doing every thing they can to keep you safe.
-Please remember that face coverings are required at all times while visiting downtown Boulder, and traveling throughout Boulder County.
+Please remember that face coverings are required at all times indoors and recommended outdoors when social distancing cannot be maintained while visiting downtown Boulder, and traveling throughout Boulder County.

 Face Covering Ordinance

 The health and safety of our community is our top priority.
 With the indefinite extension of the Boulder County Public Health face covering order, residents and visitors should bring face coverings when coming downtown.
-It is important to be wearing face coverings indoors at all times, as well as outdoors when passing others and anytime it is not possible to keep a safe 6-foot distance from anyone not residing in the same household.
+It is important to be wearing face coverings indoors at all times, as well as recommended outdoors when passing others and anytime it is not possible to keep a safe 6-foot distance from anyone not residing in the same household.
 It's completely acceptable to lower them for comfort, but have them ready to cover mouth and nose when encountering other visitors on the Pearl Street Mall and throughout the downtown area.
-(Update: Executive Order D 2021 035 is a mandatory statewide mask order that goes into effect at midnight on February 6, 2021, and will be in effect until March 6, 2021.
-It may be extended.
-State guidance for wearing masks.)

 Parking, Curbside Pick Up & Outdoor Dining